13zebras/about-tom/README.md

 # About Tom Stine

+### What I Offer:

+1. I have a proven ability to learn most things quickly, even difficult to grasp concepts.
+Currently devouring Web3.
+2. I easily understand complex topics, especially technical subjects.
+3. I make complex subjects simple, am able to explain concepts easily.
+I have a proven ability to teach a wide variety of subjects to almost anyone.

 ### Who Am I?

-I am a up and coming Web3 Developer with a particular interest in smart contract programming on Ethereum and Solana for Defi, DAO's, and NFT's.
+I am a Web3 Developer and Educator with a particular interest in smart contract programming on Ethereum and Solana for Defi, DAO's, and NFT's.
 I also have a strong interest in other blockchains and protocols such as Mina, Polygon, Arweave, IPFS, other decentralized storage protocols like Storj, as well as zk rollups and other Layer 2 solutions to Ethereum scaling.
 In fact, there really is no area of "crypto" that I don't find incredibly fascinating.
 In addition, I have growing skills in full stack development using React, Node.js, etc.

 I have many years of experience teaching a wide variety of subjects to all ages.
 I love teaching, and I have said for years that "I can teach anything to anyone".
 While I can't teach the fundamentals of quantum mechanics, I can give an overview of the subject and then start learning the material **with** my students, learning as I go.
 There is real power in letting your students see you learning along with them.
 Teaching is far less about command of the material (although that does help!) and far more about discovering what a given student needs to take the next step in acquiring the knowledge or understanding they need to move forward.